Stronger Replies, Faster Bookings: How to Avoid Getting Ghosted

 “You wanted them to respond quickly, but you gave them things to read and watch instead of responding to you,” says Alan.
 Remember: you’re not trying to start a conversation, you’re trying to continue one.

-Did you send your clients any of these: a brochure, menu, price list, packages, photos, videos, links to social media or links to websites?
-In doing so, you’re selling your services before selling yourself, your brand and your company.
+Did you send your clients any of these: a brochure, menu, price list, packages, photos, videos, links to social media or links to websites in response to a question?
+In doing so, you may have distracted them from keeping the conversation going.
+Instead, check your Pro Playbook to ensure your Storefront has everything a couple wants to see.
+That way, you can use initial communication with couples to connect and convert.

 Pro Tip: In your initial communication, focus on selling your brand instead of your product.
 Think: when deciding to go out to eat, do you decide on the restaurant or the dish you’ll be eating first?